IBM-EPBL/IBM-Project-4295-1658728155/Final deliverables/Project_report/readme.md

-<h2>In this Project Document, EasyEar model's complete description is available</h2>
+<h3>In this Project report, EasyEar model's complete description is available</h3>